hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

   The configuration used for the Private IP Cloud Composer environment.
 Structure is documented below.

+* `encryption_config` -
+  (Optional)
+  The encryption options for the Cloud Composer environment and its dependencies.

 * `maintenance_window` -
   (Optional)
   The configuration settings for Cloud Composer maintenance windows.